USWNT stars say U.S. Soccer ‘stood by’ amid alleged abuses by coach

 One of the players who signed the letter, Christen Press, told The Post last year that she had tried twice to raise alarms to U.S. Soccer about Dames, including in 2018, when she filed a formal complaint alleging he had been emotionally abusive.

 U.S. Soccer, which at the time was led by Cordeiro, investigated but did not take any action against Dames that year, allowing him to continue coaching through three more seasons.
 Dames resigned last year, hours before The Post published allegations by Press and other players that he had been emotionally abusive.
-In his statement to The Post on Wednesday, Cordeiro denied knowing about Press’s allegations while he was president of US Soccer, saying he learned of them only when The Post published its article last year.
+In his statement to The Post on Wednesday, Cordeiro denied knowing about Press’s allegations while he was president of U.S. Soccer, saying he learned of them only when The Post published its article last year.

-Cordeiro is currently running against Parlow Cone for U.S. Soccer’s presidency.
+Cordeiro is currently running against Cindy Parlow Cone for U.S. Soccer’s presidency.
 He stepped down in 2020 after facing widespread backlash over U.S. Soccer’s legal arguments in its equal pay case that female athletes were less skilled than men and worked less demanding jobs.
 He also denied being aware of the use of those legal arguments.

-In a 1998 police report obtained by The Post, an Illinois police officer looking into players’ allegations against Dames said he reached out to US Soccer as part of his investigation.
+In a 1998 police report obtained by The Post, an Illinois police officer looking into players’ allegations against Dames said he reached out to U.S. Soccer as part of his investigation.
 It’s unclear what, if any, steps U.S. Soccer took in response.

 “Over the years, while we played on the USWNT and in the National Women’s Soccer League, many of us reported to USSF instances where, as adults, we experienced abusive conduct by our coaches,” the players wrote in the letter.
 “Now we have learned that this abusive treatment also was repeatedly reported by minors and that USSF failed to respond to protect these young players.
 That is utterly disheartening.”